GregHilston/Code-Foo/Challenges/challenge_31_max_flow/README.md

 # Challenge

-Write a function to find the maximum flow from the source node to the destination node in a directed acyclic graph (DAG).
+Write a function to find the maximum flow from the source node to the destination node in a directed graph.
 I like to think of this problem as water flowing from source and destination.
 When looking at the flow, imagine that water is limited to the smallest pipe in its journey.
 The graph will be represented by a JSON file.
 Feel free to parse it and treat it however you'd like.

 Just to be clear, imagine that the source node has an infinite amount of water potential.